-EXPANSION TO MULTIPLE NODES
+EXPANSION OF SIMULATION MODULES TO MULTIPLE COMPUTER NODES

-Once the GN&C flight software application is determined, the next step is to expand the software simulation coverage by simulating multiple spaceflight components in order to allow simultaneous and rapid iteration testing from multiple engineering groups.
-The right hand side of Fig. 5 illustrates all the different components that are to be included into the distributed BL SW-sim.
+Once the GN&C flight software application is determined, the next step is to expand the software simulation coverage by simulating multiple spaceflight components in order to allow simultaneous and rapid iterative testing from multiple engineering groups.
+The right hand side of Fig. 5 illustrates the different heterogeneous legacy and new mission specific components that are to be included in the distributed BL SW-sim.
 As depicted in Fig. 5, the initial system with only the FSW application and the SC models is expanded to include: a GS virtual model, an SBC virtual model and a visualization tool.

 - Ground System Emulator: Includes the command and telemetry databases, and runs the same mission scripts/sequences as the physical GS.
-It sends commands out and receives telemetry back, all in the form of CCSDS packets (the CCSDS File Delivery Protocol is a file transfer protocol used in space applications).
-An example of GS emulator is the open-source COSMOS. - Virtualized Single Board Computer: It contains the unmodified FSW executable for the mission, which runs on a standard RTOS.
-The SBC emulation includes also FPGA-like registers.
+It sends commands out and receives telemetry back, all in the form of Consultative Committee for Space Data System (CCSDS) packets.
+An example of GS emulator is the open-source COSMOS software application. - Virtualized Single Board Computer: It contains the unmodified FSW executable for the mission, which runs on a standard Real-Time Operating System or RTOS.
+The Single Board Computer or SBC emulation includes also Field Programmable Gate Array (FPGA)-like registers.
 In this case, the actual FPGA registers are emulated/replaced with a memory map for input/output of raw binary data.
-An example of SBC emulator is the open-source QEMU.
-The BL SW-sim currently makes use of a slightly modified version of QEMU.
+An example of a processor architecture and system emulator, which is used to emulate the SBC is the open-source QEMU.[†] The BL SW-sim currently makes use of a slightly modified version of QEMU.